FracktalWorks/Xenovia-RNA-Extraction-PCR-Machine/README.md

 * `main_window` in main.py is an object of `MainUI` class that is the workhorse for the firmware.
 * `MainUI` class is the main workhorse.
 Using getter methods the `Printer` class and `Tests` class is parsed into the `MainUI` class. `xenovia.ui` is inherited by `MainUI` class.
 * `xenovia_ui` is the generated code from the `xenovia_ui.ui` file made in Qt Designer and then converted into python code using PyQt5 UI code generator 5.14.2 .
-* `Printer` class is Abstracts the Gcode calls to the control board connected over USB and presents an API that is used by `tests` and `MainUI` etc for printer movement functionality.
+* `Printer` class abstracts the Gcode calls to the control board connected over USB and presents an API that is used by `tests` and `MainUI` etc for printer movement functionality.
 * `MKSCheck` creates the connection to the printer over USB.
-* `MKSSerialCommunication` class handles the communication to the printer. its initialised by the `Printer` class.
+* `MKSSerialCommunication` class handles the communication to the printer.
+It's initialised by the `Printer` class.
 * `Tests` is the class that manages available tests, listing them, parsing their class object to `MainUI` etc.
-* tests folder contains the assays which are dynamically initialised into `MainUI` by `Tests` class. each Assay class inherits `TestBase` class.
+* tests folder contains the assays which are dynamically initialised into `MainUI` by `Tests` class.
+Each Assay class inherits `TestBase` class.
 * `TestBase` contains methods common to all Assays.
 * When an assay class in dynamically created into `MainUI` by `Tests`, the base function movement classes of `Pipette`, `TipTrash`, `Magnet` etc which have motion related medhods are passed into it.
-* `MechanicalParameters` has all the dimenttions of the accessories in the machine, that the base function movement classes of `Pipette`, `TipTrash`, `Magnet` etc uses.
+* `MechanicalParameters` has all the dimensions of the accessories in the machine, that the base function movement classes of `Pipette`, `TipTrash`, `Magnet` etc uses.

 ### Research Links: